Despite being written from a female perspective for other female backpackers,

 Getting From A to B

-* Stop hitchhiking.
+* No hitchhiking.
 (Except m-a-y-b-e in New Zealand.
 New Zealand rocks.
 But I still don’t condone hitching rides.)
 And don’t pick up people off the street if you’re alone in your rental vehicle.
 Or if it’s nighttime.
 These are no-brainers.

 * Befriending other girls can go a long way toward providing real security.
 Safety in numbers is a legit thing.
-So don’t be afraid to get comfy in your hostel’s social room - start chatting to other travellers.
+So don’t be afraid to get comfy in your hostel’s social room - start chatting with other travellers.
 Learn people’s names, smile, look into their eyes, make a connection.
 Don’t underestimate its worth!

 * For fuck’s sake girls, I can't say it enough because I see it all the time : Quit getting sloshed in clubs and trusting strangers.
 That includes that cute guy you just met at the bar or that friendly taxi driver.
-Join your hostel’s organized pub crawls, make friends with other participants and once you’re out there having fun, don’t leave any soldiers behind.
+Join your hostel’s organised pub crawls, make friends with other participants and once you’re all out there having fun, don’t leave any soldiers behind.

-A Few Minor Details
+A Few Last Suggestions

 * Establish a routine.
-Go to the same coffee shop every morning, the same fruit market stalls….
-People will start recognizing your face and conversations will be easier to maintain.
+Go to the same coffee shop every morning, the same fruit market stalls… People will start recognizing your face and conversations will be easier to maintain.

-Anything and everything that can happen to a woman in a foreign country can also happen --and has happened-- in her own country.
+Anything and everything that can happen to a woman in a foreign country can also happen --and has happened-- in her home country.
 Travel is simply a change in one’s geographical status.
 I don’t think the world is a scarier place for women to travel; the world is a scarier place for women.
 Period.